 Having recently returned to his roots in musical theatre, Jensen has participated as a composer/lyricist in Musical Stage Co.’s Noteworthy program (2019), contributed to Eclipse Theatre Company’s Musical Theatre Lab (2018), and co-wrote the 10 minute musical, Midnight Laundromat, which was voted ‘Audience Favourite’ at Driftwood Theatre Co.’s Trafalgar 24 (2018).
-Jensen’s musical Everything There is to Know was presented at Toronto Fringe 2017, produced by Musicals Canada and David Warrack.
-14 Characters, written and musical directed by Jensen, received 5 STAR reviews at Edinburgh Festival Fringe, in 2016.
-He collaborated as a lyricist for David Lidov’s opera, Paradise Lost, in 2014.
-His first full-scale work musical theatre work, O.E.D., was commissioned by Broadway North Theatre Company and was premiered in 2006 at the E. A. Rawlinson Centre in Prince Albert, Saskatchewan, with a fifty-person cast and full band.
+Jensen’s musical Everything There is to Know was workshopped at Toronto Fringe (2017), produced by David Warrack.
+14 Characters, with music and lyrics by Jensen, received 5-Star reviews at the Edinburgh Festival Fringe (2016).
+His first full-scale musical theatre work, O.E.D., was commissioned by Broadway North Theatre Co. in 2006 and was premiered in a two-week run at the E. A. Rawlinson Centre in Prince Albert, Saskatchewan, with a fifty-person cast and full band.

 - Canadian Choral Journal - Anacrusis“This past month, I have had a love affair with Canadian composer, Aaron Jensen’s new Centrediscs album, ‘From Sea to Sea’….Gorgeous, pitch perfect, beautiful relaxed vocal production, and effortless intonation.
 This recording is stellar….I often wonder what the future of choral music is; this album answers that question, recognizing and honouring our choral traditions while boldly and successfully experimenting in contemporary music and the avant garde.”